This is a prelude of sorts to the essay Entwined.

 Rationalism is losing because once you come to terms with the human condition and the indomitable nature of complex adaptive systems, you realize how irrational "rationalism" is.

-The left curve understands this reality on religious grounds: recognizing complex systems as under the domain of God.
-The right curve understands that a forest of emergent phenomena is beyond their abilities: recognizing complex systems as under the domain of nature.
+The left curve understands this on religious grounds, recognizing complex systems as under the domain of God.
+The right curve knows that a forest of emergent phenomena is beyond their abilities, recognizing complex systems as under the domain of nature.

-The middle curve opens up their Excel sheet, says the word “peer reviewed” a couple times, and starts making false claims against the management of the Complex: they believe it is under the domain of man.
+The middle curve opens their Excel sheet, says ‘peer reviewed’ a couple times, and makes false claims about managing the Complex; they believe it’s under the domain of man.

-The midcurved approach is often appropriate, man does have agency in many fields he sets out to conquer; but it does not apply to the realm of the Complex.
+The midcurved approach is often appropriate — man does have agency in many fields he sets out to conquer — but it does not apply to the Complex.
 Whereas the midwit is unaware of his limits, the left and right curve understand theirs, but conceptualize it differently.

 We can't even predict what interest rates will be six months from now (and humans solely influence this!), yet you have a model for the weather five years from now?
 You are either a moron or a liar, I hope it's the former.

-A collective-action problem is an inherently political question, it’s a values-based dialogue, not a scientific one; a rationalist has next to no ability to discern this difference.
-For them, all tradeoffs and value expressions can be distilled down to an expected-value-esque line of thought.
+A collective-action problem is an inherently political question.
+It’s a values-based dialogue, not a scientific one.
+A rationalist has next to no ability to discern this difference.
+For them, all tradeoffs and value expressions can be distilled to an expected-value-esque line of thought.

-They seek to inject faux-expertise into everything they touch as a means to shut down dissent and advance their motives.
-Motives camouflaged as an equation, as if sprinkling in some numbers magically turns a political opinion into a “correct” value judgement.
-As such, they will be informing you what the “right” political outcomes and tradeoffs will be for you and your society.
+They inject faux-expertise to shut down instinctive dissent and advance personal motivations wearing ‘The Science’ drag.
+Opinions camouflaged as an equation, as if sprinkling in some numbers magically bestows veracity upon a political belief.
+Accordingly, they’ll now inform you what the ‘right’ political outcomes and tradeoffs are for you and society.

-Technocrats are best understood as secular priests with a God complex: instead of a Bible, they’re equipped with a model, spreadsheet, and a woefully inadequate comprehension of the multifaceted.
+Rationalists are best understood as secular-seeming priests with a God complex.
+Instead of a Bible, they’re equipped with a model, spreadsheet, and woefully inadequate comprehension of the multifaceted.

 Feedback Mechanisms